Dave-Priyanshu/Magento2-Custom-Modules/OgTags/README.md

 ## 🔑 License

 This module is open-source and free to use.
-You are welcome to modify it according to your business needs.
+You are welcome to modify it according to your business needs.😊

 ---

-Let me know if you need further adjustments or explanations! 😊